Host Community Respecting Refugee Housing: Anonymous Preferences

-In our simplest model of refugee housing, we assume refugees to be non-strategic and concern only the preferences of inhabitants.
-In this sense, the refugees are, from the viewpoint of inhabitants, anonymous, and the preferences only takes into account the number of refugees in the neighbourhood of each inhabitant.
-Similar preferences have already been studied in different problems such as anonymous hedonic games~\cite{BanerjeeKS2001,BogomolnaiaJ2002,Ballester2004}.
+In our simplest model of refugee housing, we assume refugees are non-strategic, and we are concerned only with the preferences of inhabitants.
+In this sense, the refugees are, from the viewpoint of inhabitants, anonymous, and the preferences only take into account the number of refugees in the neighborhood of each inhabitant.
+Similar preferences have already been studied in different problems, such as anonymous hedonic games~\cite{BanerjeeKS2001,BogomolnaiaJ2002,Ballester2004}.

 We formally capture this setting in the computational problem called the \ARH problem (\ARHshort for short).
-A preference of every inhabitant $i\in\IH$ is a set $A_i\subseteq [\deg(\ia(i))]_0$ of the approved numbers of refugees in the neighbourhood.
-Our goal is to decide whether there is a housing $\pl\colon R \to V_U$ that respects the preferences of all inhabitants.
+A preference of every inhabitant~$h\in\IH$ is a non-empty set~$A_h\subseteq [\deg(\ia(h))]_0$ of the approved numbers of refugees in the neighborhood.
+Our goal is to decide whether there is a housing~$\pl\colon R \to V_U$ that respects the preferences of all inhabitants.

-\begin{definition} A housing $\pl\colon\RF\to V_U$ is called \emph{inhabitant-respecting} if for every $i\in\IH$ we have $|N(\ia(i))\cap V_\pl| \in A_i$. \end{definition}
+\begin{definition} A housing~$\pl\colon\RF\to V_U$ is called \emph{inhabitant-respecting} if for every~$h\in\IH$ we have~$|N_G(\ia(h))\cap V_\pl| \in A_h$. \end{definition}

-If the approval set $A_i$ for an inhabitant $i\in\IH$ consists of consecutive numbers, we say that the inhabitant $i$ approves an interval.
+If the approval set~$A_h$ for an inhabitant~$h\in\IH$ consists of consecutive numbers, we say that the inhabitant~$h$ approves an interval.
+Also, as the refugees are indistinguishable, we will sometimes use~$\pl$ as a set of empty vertices of size~$|\RF|$ instead of a mapping.

 \begin{example} Let the topology be a cycle with four vertices.
-There are two inhabitants assigned to neighbouring vertices.
-One of these inhabitants, call her $h_1$, has approval set $A_{h_1} = \{0,1\}$, and the second one, say $h_2$, is not approving any refugees in his neighbourhood, that is, $A_{h_2}=\{0\}$.
-We have $\RF = \{r\}$.
-The only valid housing is next to the inhabitant $h_1$ as housing $r$ in the neighbourhood of $h_2$ clearly does not respect his preference.
-Also note that in this particular example, all the inhabitants approve intervals. \end{example}
+There are two inhabitants assigned to neighboring vertices.
+One of these inhabitants, call her~$h_1$, has approval set~$A_{h_1} = \{0,1\}$, and the second one, say~$h_2$, is not approving any refugees in his neighborhood, that is,~$A_{h_2}=\{0\}$.
+We have~$\RF = \{r\}$.
+The only valid housing is next to the inhabitant~$h_1$ as housing~$r$ in the neighborhood of~$h_2$ clearly does not respect his preferences.
+See \Cref{fig:ARH:example} for a more detailed discussion. \end{example}

 As our first result, we observe that even in a very simple settings, it is not guaranteed that any inhabitant-respecting refugees housing exists.